jethrodaniel/whatup/docs/inital_design.md

 ## Packaging, Installation

-It is packaged as a [gem](https://guides.rubygems.org/), which is idiomatic Ruby way to publish code.
+It is packaged as a [gem](https://guides.rubygems.org/), which is the idiomatic Ruby way to publish code.

 This allows for a very simple setup (as follows):